aiqency/SpringBoot-Demo/README.md

 # SpringBoot, Integration Testing and Jwt Auth

-The app require a postgres instance running in localhost that can be configured it in the [application.yml](src/main/resources/application.yml)
+The app require a postgres instance running in localhost that can be configured in the [application.yml](src/main/resources/application.yml)
 ### Backend

 - Spring Boot